Primary amoebic meningoencephalitis: Prognosis

-Since its first description in the 1960s, only seven people worldwide have been reported to have survived PAM out of 450 cases diagnosed, implying a fatality rate of about 98.5%.
-The survivors include four in the United States, one in Mexico, and one in Spain.
+Since its first description in the 1960s, only nine people worldwide have been reported to have survived PAM out of 450 cases diagnosed, implying a fatality rate of about 98.5%.
+The survivors include four in the United States, one in Mexico, one in Spain, and one in India.
 One of the US survivors had likely permanent brain damage, but two documented surviving cases in the United States made a full recovery with no neurological damage; they were both treated with the same protocols.

-An updated report from the Centers for Disease Control and Prevention shows a total of 167 reported cases of PAM between 1962-2024 in the United States, as with their last report there are still only four known survivors of PAM in the United States.
+An updated report from the Centers for Disease Control and Prevention shows a total of 167 reported cases of PAM between 1962-2024 in the United States: as with their last report there are still only four known survivors of PAM in the United States.
 An updated study of cases of PAM caused by N. fowleri, published in 2021, identified a total of 381 cases worldwide as of 2018, with only seven cases of recovery being confirmed.

 Epidemiology

-The disease is rare and highly lethal: there had been only 381 cases as of 2018.
-Drug treatment research at Aga Khan University in Pakistan has shown that in vitro drug susceptibility tests with some FDA approved drugs used for non-infectious diseases (digoxin and procyclidine were shown to be most effective of the drugs studied) have proved to kill Naegleria fowleri with an amoebicidal rate greater than 95%.
+The disease is rare and highly lethal: a 2025 study identified 488 cases of PAM reported globally since 1962.
+Drug treatment research at Aga Khan University in Pakistan has shown that in vitro drug susceptibility tests with some FDA-approved drugs used for non-infectious diseases (digoxin and procyclidine were shown to be most effective of the drugs studied) have proved to kill Naegleria fowleri with an amoebicidal rate greater than 95%.
 The same source has also proposed a device for drug delivery via the transcranial route to the brain.

-In the US, the most common states with cases reported of PAM from N. fowleri are the southern states, with Texas and Florida having the highest prevalence.
-The most commonly affected age group is 5–14-year-olds (those who play in water).
-The number of cases of infection could increase due to climate change, which was posited as the reason for three cases in Minnesota in 2010, 2012, and 2015.
+PAM diagnosis will likely become more common, as climate change causes surface water temperatures to rise, and water pH, conductivity, and availability to change.
+Climate change was posited as the reason for cases in Minnesota in 2010 and 2012.
+The number of reported cases is also expected to increase due to better-informed diagnoses being made both in ongoing cases and in autopsy findings.

-As of 2013, the numbers of reported cases were expected to increase simply because of better-informed diagnoses being made both in ongoing cases and in autopsy findings.
+In the US, a total of 180 cases were diagnosed between 1937 and 2025, ranging from 0 to 8 cases per year.
+Texas and Florida have the highest incidence of PAM cases, followed by Virginia and California.
+The highest incidence of PAM occurs during the warmer months (especially during July and August), when people are more likely to be recreating in lakes and ponds.
+PAM occurs more commonly in males than females, and more commonly in younger than older people.
+The highest number of cases in the US is seen among boys aged 10 to 14 years.